litespeed-js/litespeed.js/README.md

 [![npm version](https://badge.fury.io/js/litespeed.js.svg)](https://badge.fury.io/js/litespeed.js)

-A simple javascript framework to build simple web applications.
-Litespeed is dependency free, **easy to learn** framework which gives you all tools needed to build a modern, fast and single page web application.
+A simple micro Javascript framework to build simple web applications.
+Litespeed is dependency free, **easy to learn** and gives you all tools needed to build a modern, fast and single page web application.

+Litespeed.js services and view components allow you to extend your DOM functionality in a semantic and declarative way, Litespeed.js uses no template engines for view manipulation, we only rely on the browser DOM to change your app views.

 Litespeed is build using an [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture design, with dependency injection service to provide easy access and dependency management between views and services.